Skip to main content

 National SUMP support programmes

-National SUMP support programmes should include guidance material, training programmes and capacity building, and provide technical expertise and financial support to cities.
-They should animate networks of cities and towns and coordinate dedicated communication campaigns.
+National SUMP support programmes could include guidance material, training programmes and capacity building, and provide technical expertise and financial support to cities.
+They should animate a networks of cities and towns and coordinate dedicated communication campaigns.

-Sustainable urban mobility indicators are a necessary tool for monitoring the implementation of SUMPs and providing feedback to cities and stakeholders.
+The revised TEN-T Regulation requires the European Commission to adopt an Implementing Act setting out a limited number of indicators covering the fields of sustainability, safety and accessibility.
+Those indicators are a necessary tool for monitoring the implementation of SUMPs and providing feedback to cities and stakeholders.
 The indicators allow for targeted steering of their implementation.
 They help to identify the strengths and weaknesses of cities’ mobility systems.
-The data gathered should allow for progress to be tracked towards the achievement of urban mobility policy objectives at the local, national and European level, and for cities to take timely corrective action, where needed.
+The data should allow to monitor progress towards the achievement of urban mobility policy objectives at local, regional, national and European level, and for cities to take timely corrective action, where needed.

 Reference materials